Clean Window Coverings For The Holidays

 A Big Dust Up

 Your window treatments are going to attract dust.
 It’s one of the few certainties in life.
-A trusty feather duster is going to be your best friend in this scenario.
-Feather dusters will make fast work of any filth that may be stuck to your blinds and they’re gentle enough to use on any style of window treatment.
+A trusty duster is going to be your best friend in this scenario.
+A micro-fiber duster will make fast work of any filth that may be stuck to your blinds and they’re gentle enough to use on any style of window treatment.
 A soft, dampened cloth, or inside-out sock, is also a great solution for hard window treatments made of wood, faux wood, or vinyl.
 Create a solution out of warm water and a mild detergent, wet the rag, and simply slide it across each slat.
 You’ll be amazed at how much dirt you might discover.
 When you’re finished, flip the slats over to completely clean both sides.
-Don’t wait for your guests to accidentally brush past your blinds and take some of that grime home with them; clean up your act before they even arrive!
+Don’t wait for your guests to accidentally brush past your blinds and take some of that grime home with them – clean up your act before they even arrive!

 Deal With Drafty Windows